pbasov/fuel-extension-cpu-pinning/README.md

 ## Installation

 `setup.py install`
-During the installation extension will register iteself in all existing clusters and releases.
+During the installation extension will register itself in all existing clusters and releases.

 ## API Reference